stormpath/stormpath-documentation/source/auth_n.rst

   .. note::

     Instead of just receiving an authentication result, it is possible to receive the full Account object.
-To do this...
+To do this... (todo)

     .. only:: csharp